 Another Delusional Store Owner Without a Lick of Business Acumen or Common Sense

-It is easy to see that it didn’t take a marketing genius to save the store, which had little to offer customers except the 10 bags of Cheetos and 15 cartons of oatmeal that were skillfully arranged on the otherwise empty shelves.
+It is easy to see that it didn’t take a marketing genius to save the store, which had little to offer customers except for the 10 bags of Cheetos and 15 cartons of oatmeal that were skillfully arranged on the otherwise empty shelves.
 What finally saves the store is her getting hit with a clue-stick that her fellow townspeople can use the store to sell their own homemade products from BBQ sandwiches to baked goods to art.
+Let’s hope she understands that she gets to take a cut of their revenue without being a greedy moneygrubber.
 A real go-getter of a business owner would have realized this years ago.
-An energetic ten year old playing with their “Little Tykes Let’s Go Shopping” play store would have done a better job of merchandising.
+An energetic ten-year-old playing with their “Little Tykes Let’s Go Shopping” play store would have done a better job of merchandising.

 September 21, 2020